 1. Try not to focus on continuing to figure out why he left.

-I know myself and if I were you, I would be coming up with a new explanation every day of why he MIGHT have left.
+I know myself and if I were you, I would be coming up with a new explanation every day of why he MIGHT have left for another woman.
 And, it would drive me insane.
 So, if you are doing that, stop.
 Just stop.
 You might never find out, or one day, you might.
 I have a friend who was separated for four years and never really knew for sure why his wife wanted a divorce.
 Four years later, the ex-wife of some guy called him and read him emails from four years earlier between her now ex and his ex-wife.
 It was then he found out she was having an affair.
 (The guy ended up dumping her, by the way).
 I have a feeling you might find out some day.
 But for now, just say to yourself that you might never know and accept it.
 Try to come to peace with that.

 2. Stop blaming yourself.